LucaVellage/bots-and-scrapers-workshop-exercises/README.md

-# ScrapingExercise_CaptureTheFlag
+# Scraping Exercise: Capture the Flag

-Scraping Exercise in the Workshop 'Developing Bots &amp; Scrapers with Python'
+The notebook is a scraping exercise for the workshop 'Developing Bots &amp; Scrapers with Python' held at the Hertie School in April 2024.